cmyr/mac_irssi_notify/README.md

 ## Contributions

-Please!
 If this is useful to you it probably needs to be improved.
-Open an issue and let's chat about it.
+Open an issue and let's chat about it. :)